Chinese Music 音乐 yīn yuè

 By the Han dynasty the imperial court had employed scholars to collect and record tunes and folk songs from all over China.
 Central Asian music came into China during the Sui dynasty and became widely popular in the following Tang dynasty; it displaced traditional Chinese music for a while.
-During the Tang, groups of musicians began to perform as an orchestra and the Gongche ➚ Chinese musical notation was devised to write down the score - as just a list of the twelve basic tones without duration.
+During the Tang, groups of musicians began to perform as an orchestra and the Gongche ➚ Chinese musical notation was devised to write down the score .
+This very early written notation was a list of the twelve basic tones but without indication of the note's duration.
 Music for the guqin is known from 3,000 ancient scores and these are probably the world's oldest recorded instrumental music.
 A scholar-official was expected to be proficient with a musical instrument, in particular the guqin.
-Scholars would meet in the evening and spend the time reciting poems; playing music and writing calligraphy.
+Scholars would meet in the evening and spend the time reciting poems; playing music, writing calligraphy and painting.
 The splendor of Tang music was exported to Japan, and the tradition has survived virtually unchanged there.

 Traditional Chinese music came back into popularity during the Cultural Revolution when ‘Western music’ particularly orchestral music was denigrated and forbidden.
 The step had a large touch of hypocrisy because at the same time many other ancient Chinese customs and traditions were suppressed.
 However since Deng Xiaoping's reforms in the 1980s, music from all corners of the world has been accepted and welcomed in China.